LeviEzra1/Project1_team4/readme.md

 ##
 # Final Analysis:
 Based on our data visualization plots, we can observe that:
-- From the year range of 1999-2023, the states with the highest incidences was ___, and the state with the lowest incidence rate was ___.
+- From the year range of 1999-2023, the states with the highest incidences were California and Texas while the lowest was New Hampshire and North Dakota
--
+- In the past 25 years, the number of school shootings has been slightly increasing
+- The type of school that have the highest amount of incidents are High Schools
+- Shooters are most likely to start an incident during the mornings and afternoons and during the Fall and Winter
+- Shooters are predominately male and a lot of them do not have a history of bullying or domestic violence
+- The most common choice of weapon among shooters is a pistol
+- Most shooting incidents are not planned
+- The mean of shooters age is 16 with an outlier of 72 years old

 ##
 # Project Details: